France Davis Cup team

 The France men's national tennis team (Équipe de France de Coupe Davis) represents France in Davis Cup tennis competition, and is governed by the Fédération Française de Tennis.
 France competed in their first Davis Cup in 1904.
 France is the third most successful nation, with ten wins.
-Their most recent title came in 2017 (World Champion team).
+Their most recent title came in 2017.

-In 2018 France will compete in the World Group for the 36th time out of 38 years, which ranks them fifth in this category.
+History

+France first competed in the Davis Cup in 1904.
+At the time, the competition was known as the International Lawn Tennis Challenge and was originally contested by United States and Great Britain.
+Along with Belgium, France was the first nation to be invited into an expanded tournament in its fourth edition.

+France has had a rich history with tennis and the Davis Cup.
+It has won the tournament on 10 occasions.
+Its first Davis Cup win was in 1927 and its most recent title was in 2017.

 Media coverage

 France's Davis Cup matches are currently televised by France Télévisions.

+Results and fixtures

+The following are lists of match results and scheduled matches for the current year.